Deep Dive

 Conclusion

-Fundamentally, Cetus Protocol is a specialized DeFi infrastructure project that provides advanced, capital-efficient trading and liquidity services for the emerging Sui and Aptos ecosystems.
-How will its focus on composability influence the development of new applications on these blockchains?
+Fundamentally, Cetus Protocol is a capital-efficient DEX built for developers, providing the essential liquidity layer for the Sui and Aptos ecosystems through its CLMM engine and composable design.
+How will its focus on developer tooling influence the growth of DeFi on emerging Move-language blockchains?